|

 Entry to the city’s pagodas is free.

-3. Tra Que Vegetable Village
+5. Tra Que Vegetable Village

-tra que hoi an 2
+tra que village hoi an

 Located 3km from Hoi An and on the road leading to An Bang Beach, the vegetable village of Tra Que (pronounced Cha Weh) is an exceptional and timeless place.